eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

 (in linear time!)](https://arxiv.org/abs/1610.10099) and [modelling video](https://arxiv.org/abs/1610.00527).

-## Observations and Thoughts
+## Some Observations

-Here are some general comments on autoregressive models generally.
+Here are some general thoughts and comments I had on autoregressive generative models.

 - Given previous values $$x_1, x_2, ..., x_t$$, these models do not provide a
   _value_ for $$x_{t+1}$$, they provide a _probability distribution_ for it.